tbellembois/gochimitheque/README.md

 Now login with the email `admin@chimitheque.com` and password `chimitheque`, and change the password immediatly.

 # Production installation

+## Requirements

+- linux (Chimithèque can be cross compiled to run on Windows but binaries are not provided and this documentation does not cover this situation)
+- an SMTP server (for password recovery)

+## Installation

 It is strongly recommended to run Chimithèque behind an HTTP proxy server with SSL.